-- Our school may be the only stable, secure and safe element in the lives of children at risk of, or who have suffered harm.
-Nevertheless, whilst at school, their behaviour may be challenging and defiant, or they may instead be withdrawn, or display abusive behaviours towards other children.
-Our school recognises that some children may abuse their peers and any incidents of child-on-child abuse will be managed in the same way as any other child protection concern and will follow the same procedures.
+- We may be the only stable, secure and safe element in the lives of children at risk of, or who have suffered harm.
+Nevertheless, whilst here, their behaviour may be challenging and defiant, or they may instead be withdrawn, or display abusive behaviours towards other children.
+We recognise that some children may abuse other children and any incidents of child-on-child abuse will be managed in the same way as any other child protection concern and will follow the local procedures.
+There is an ISCP Protocol for Managing Child-on-Child Sexual Abuse, Violence and Harassment which should be followed.
 We will seek advice and support from other agencies as appropriate. - Child-on-child abuse can manifest itself in many ways.
 This may include bullying (including cyber bullying), physical abuse, sexual violence / sexual harassment, 'upskirting', the sharing of nudes or semi-nudes, 'sexting' or initiation / hazing type violence and rituals.
-We do not tolerate any harmful behaviour in school and will take swift action to intervene where this occurs.
+We do not tolerate any harmful behaviour and will take swift action to intervene where this occurs.
 We use lessons and assemblies to help children understand, in an age-appropriate way, what abuse is and we encourage them to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
-Our school understands the different gender issues that can be prevalent when dealing with child-on-child abuse. - Our school recognises that LGBTQ+ children can be targeted by others as can children perceived to be LGBTQ+ who can be just as vulnerable.
-We will ensure that these children have a trusted adult to share concerns with and we will work to consider how the school can reduce additional barriers faced by these children and how safe spaces can be provided for them to talk or share concerns.
+We understand the different gender issues that can be prevalent when dealing with child-on-child abuse. - We recognise that LGBTQ+ children can be targeted by others as can children perceived to be LGBTQ+ who can be just as vulnerable.
+We will ensure that these children have a trusted adult to share concerns with and we will work to consider how we can reduce additional barriers faced by these children and how safe spaces can be provided for them to talk or share concerns.
 We will use the Statutory Guidance on Relationships, Sex and Health Education for support on addressing homophobic, biphobic and transphobic bullying and abuse.

-School staff are aware that technology is a significant component in many safeguarding and wellbeing issues:
+Our staff are aware that technology is a significant component in many safeguarding and wellbeing issues:

-- Children are at risk of online abuse as well as face to face - Child-on-child abuse can happen online through: - Abusive, harassing and misogynistic messages - o Non-consensual sharing of indecent nude and semi-nude images/videos especially in chat groups - Sharing of abusive images and pornography, to those who do not want to receive it
+- Children are at risk of online abuse as well as face to face - Child-on-child abuse can happen online through: - Abusive, harassing and misogynistic messages - Non-consensual sharing of indecent nude and semi-nude images/videos especially in chat groups - Sharing of abusive images and pornography, to those who do not want to receive it